DataSentics/e2e-mlops-azure/README.md

         - `DATABRICKS_PROD_TOKEN`
             - [Databricks access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) for production workspace

+1. Create table in metastore from kaggle data here https://www.kaggle.com/datasets/yeanzc/telco-customer-churn-ibm-dataset.
+Set the table name to conf/feature_table_creator and change label col. Also in .base_data_params.env, change the primery key name.

     #### ASIDE: Starting from scratch

     The following resources should not be present if starting from scratch: